-A GW Athletic Hall of Famer and former soccer student-athlete and head coach, Vogel handled a number of roles NAU, which included oversight of nine sports, with supervision responsibility over academic support, compliance, sports medicine and strength and conditioning.
+A GW Athletic Hall of Famer, Vogel handled a number of roles NAU, which included oversight of nine sports, with supervision responsibility over academic support, compliance, sports medicine and strength and conditioning.
 Vogel's versatility and experience are also manifested in the number of committees on which she's served, including the NCAA Amateurism Cabinet, the Big Sky Ethical Conduct and Violations Committee, the NAU Student Safety Task Force, as well as the IAC Code of Conduct, Gender Equity Student-Athlete Well-Being and Diversity and Inclusion Group subcommittees.

 In 2013, Vogel was selected for the prestigious NCAA Pathway Program, which works to elevate senior-level administrators to the next step as directors of athletics.
-Most recently, Vogel was selected to participate in the NACWAA Executive Institute and attended training in July.
+Most recently, Vogel was selected to participate in the Women Leaders in College Sports (formerly NACWAA) Executive Institute.
 The program was designed to teach executive leadership solutions and help advance high-level women administrators to executive positions within athletics.

 Prior to her time at NAU, Vogel served as assistant director of athletics development, focusing primarily on annual giving for the Department of Athletics and Recreation.